ctf/TEPID-Server/README.md

 ## VMs

-Due to the setup required, all of our full testing is done through VMs.
+Testing is done through a docker-compose deployment.
+The production system is still on a VM.

 Our main VM is at `tepid.science.mcgill.ca`, and our test VM is at `testpid.science.mcgill.ca`.